Silent Enemy (Star Trek: Enterprise): Reception

 Silent Enemy was first aired on UPN on January 16, 2002.
-According to Nielsen Media Research, it received a 3.7/6 rating share among adults.
-This means it had an average of 6.1 million viewers.
+According to Nielsen Media Research, it received a 3.7/6 rating share among adults with an average of 6.1 million viewers.
 Enterprise was in fourth place in the ratings for the hour.

-Michelle Erica Green of TrekNation was ambivalent about this episode.
-Although she liked it better than the previous episode and enjoyed it while she watched it, she was critical of the lack of fear or suspense.
-Due to the absence of story or character development she thought it was an episode she could have missed.
+Michelle Erica Green of TrekNation was ambivalent about this episode, she enjoyed it at the time, but criticized it for not being scary and the lack of dramatic or character development.

 Keith DeCandido of Tor.com gave it 6 out of 10.

 In 2021, The Digital Fix said this was one of the best episodes in season one, noting its mystery.
+In 2024 Den of Geek ranked it 14th among the 15 worst episodes of all Star Trek, blaming the characterization of Reed as an "irritating blank".

 Home media

 This episode was released as part of Enterprise season one, which was released in high definition on Blu-ray disc on March 26, 2013; the release has 1080p video and a DTS-HD Master Audio sound track.